UKCloud/openshift-v4/post-deployment/openstack/nodeport-loadbalancing-ingress/README.md

 This features enables customers to expose their NodePorts via a single public IP using OpenStack Octavia Loadbalancer.

+**WARNING**: This is not supported for OpenStack Projects with multiple clusters.

 ## Prerequisite

 Before you run this, you must first have a loadbalancer deployed in your OpenStack Environment.
 This can be done by running the following playbooks in order: